XozaShadow/StatusShift/README.md

 Dalamud plugin that shifts your FFXIV **search comment** and **online status** based on zone, duty, job, time, and weekday.

-Private repo.
-Not intended for the official Dalamud plugin repository while auto-apply is enabled — that writes search info without a click.

 ## Commands

 | Command | What it does |